 “Found it!”
 Georgie yelled, waving a photo triumphantly in the air, pride etched in her face.
-She swiveled so fast in her chair that Natasha could only catch a small glimpse of the photo - from here, she could see a redhead - either Rose or Molly Weasley - with someone’s arm around them - definitely Tristan Evergreen, judging by the blonde hair and Ravenclaw scarf.
+She swiveled so fast in her chair that Natasha could only catch a small glimpse of the photo – from here, she could see a redhead, either Rose or Molly Weasley, with someone’s arm around them.
+Definitely Tristan Evergreen, she thought, judging by the blonde hair and Ravenclaw scarf.

 “Who else?”
 She laughed, casting her eyes at the ceiling.
 “Little Madison Davens, but of course!”
 Laney tutted, though Georgie’s infectious smile, reminding Natasha painstakingly of Bonnie, forced a grin onto her face.

 “I really don’t think she would appreciate the ‘Little’,” she warned, though she was still smiling.
 Georgie merely shrugged.
 Louis wrote down those two little details in the ‘Pros’ section of his list.
 Natasha could easily make it out in his neat handwriting, much better than her own – ‘Has good connections’ and ‘Easy to tease’.
 Georgie swiveled around once more in her, though much slower this time, presumably to say something else, and spotted Natasha at the doorway.